It’s entry time and the CMYA team always look forward to hearing really great stories about the ups and downs of construction management.

 3. What do you really want to say?

 How do you want the judges to remember you?
 How do you want your project to be described?
-What makes you different to the other entries we receive?
+What makes you different from the other entries we receive?

 Examples from 2016 include: